-- Following the construction phase the site will be commissioned and solar energy will be harnessed. - Electricity generated is fed via an 132Kv transmission line that will follow the route of an existing powerline that will be relocated, to the Aries substation.
-It also follows the same route as transmission lines which will be erected on behalf of approved photovoltaic facilities located on adjoining land to west (3/187, 8/187 and 12/178) as well as for a facility applied for under a separate application on land to the north (7/187). - It is anticipated that the operational phase is a fairly passive process with minimal human activity present on site.
+- Following the construction phase the site will be commissioned and solar energy will be harnessed. - Electricity generated is fed via an ESKOM 132Kv transmission line which is located adjacent to an existing power line that will be relocated, to the Aries substation.
+It also follows the same route as transmission lines which will be erected on behalf of approved photovoltaic facilities located on adjoining land to west (3/187, 8/187 and 12/178) as well as for a facility applied for under a separate application on land to the south (6/187). - It is anticipated that the operational phase is a fairly passive process with minimal human activity present on site.
 Activity will be restricted to maintenance, and security operations and will involve limited use of vehicles. - The operational phase is estimated to last ±25 years, that being the lifespan of the photovoltaic infrastructure.